Saikat-M/TensorFlow_Experiments/README.md

 I have used Kaggel's <i>News Category Dataset</i> for this project.
 The dataset contains 200853 number of data for different news category.

-But I have reduced the amount of data to 50000 while using it in notebook.
+But I have reduced the amount of data to 49999 and have done some pre-processing before using it in notebook.
 I have provided both the dataset in the repo in .zip format.

 <h3>Useful Links</h3>